Justin01Wu/WebApp/jersey2/Api_tips.md

 To make RESTful developer friendly, data should explain itself well, So we need to do some convert on some kind of data type:

 ### Date field
-Usually we use ISO 8601 format to display a date type field, like 2017-02-18T02:14:35.000Z
+Using ISO format on date type data rather than long timestamp, it is more developer friendly, Usually we use ISO 8601 format to display a date type field, like 2017-02-18T02:14:35.000Z

 By default we use GMT zone.
 But client can send time on other time zone:  2017-02-16T12:00:00.000+08:00